code2k13/feed-visualizer/README.md

     "pretrained_model": "name of pretrained model.
 Here is list of all valid model names https://www.sbert.net/docs/pretrained_models.html#model-overview", "clust_dist_threshold": "Integer representing maximum radius of cluster.
 There is no correct value here.
-Experiment !", "tsne_iter": "Integer representing number of iterations for TSNE (higher is better)", "text_max_length": "Integer representing number of characters to read from content/description for semantic encoding."
+Experiment !", "tsne_iter": "Integer representing number of iterations for TSNE (higher is better)", "text_max_length": "Integer representing number of characters to read from content/description for semantic encoding.", "topic_str_min_df": "A float.
+For example value of 0.25 means that only phrases which are present in 25% or more items in a cluster will be considered for being used as name of the cluster."
 }
 ```